About the Program

 The University of Iowa's School of Library and Information Science (SLIS) offers a state-approved distance education program that equips teachers to be K-12 teacher librarians.
 The graduate level program leads to the Iowa endorsement as a K -12 school teacher librarian (TL) and is especially designed for working teachers interested in becoming school librarians.
-Our online classes are offered synchronously, one day a week for 2.5 hours.
-TL students participate in live classes with campus students, increasing opportunities to collaborate, build collegial relationships, and learn from practicing experts in the field.
+Below is more information about the program:

 Courses will be delivered primarily via video conferencing allowing students to “attend” class from any location with a high-speed internet connection.
-Students may also attend class on-campus.
-Required on-campus attendance is limited to two and a half days at the beginning and end of the summer sessions.
+Classes are offered either asynchronously or synchronously, depending on the class.

-For more information, please contact Jackie Biger, Program Coordinator and Associate Professor of Instruction, Teacher Librarian Program: firstname.lastname@example.org
+For more information, please email Jackie Biger, Program Coordinator and Associate Professor of Instruction, Teacher Librarian Program.